autopilotpattern/mysql/README.md

 - `SESSION_CACHE_FILE`: The path to the on-disk cache of the Consul session ID for each node.
 (Defaults to `/tmp/mysql-session`.)
 - `SESSION_NAME`: The name used for session locks.
 (Defaults to `mysql-primary-lock`.)

 These variables *may* be passed but it's not recommended to do this.
 Instead we'll set a one-time root password during DB initialization; the password will be dropped into the logs.
+Security can be improved by using a key management system in place of environment variables.
+The constructor for the `MySQLNode` class would be a good place to hook in this behavior, which is out-of-scope for this demonstration.

 - `MYSQL_RANDOM_ROOT_PASSWORD`: defaults to "yes"
 - `MYSQL_ONETIME_PASSWORD`: defaults to "yes"